naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 - - -

 Thanks for reading!
-If you have any comments or suggestions, feel free to tweet me: [@nudgemybody](https://twitter.com/nudgemybody)
+Love it or hate it, if you have any comments or suggestions, please tweet me:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Hey y’all!
+I’ve spent the past 4 months interviewing for tech jobs, and the process SUCKED.
+I want to start a discussion on how this process is flawed and how we can fix it (and I’m tryna do this writing thing) so please share / retweet! <a href="https://t.co/IlReBEBUSJ">https://t.co/IlReBEBUSJ</a><br><br>Thx fwends 🥺❤️</p>&mdash; prosecco papi (@nudgemybody) <a href="https://twitter.com/nudgemybody/status/1238522744620208129?ref_src=twsrc%5Etfw">March 13, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>